AbdelkaderBarhoumi21/AbdelkaderBarhoumi21/README.md

 </p>

 ## 👀 About Me
 I'm a passionate **Full-Stack Developer** with expertise in cross-platform development and embedded systems.
-Fluent in French (DELF B2) and English (IELTS B2), I specialize in building robust applications using modern frameworks like Qt/QML and Flutter.
+Fluent in French (DELF B2) and English (IELTS B2), I specialize in building robust applications using modern frameworks like Qt/QML and Flutter And JS.

 ## 🌱 Currently Learning
 - Advanced **Qt/QML** for desktop/mobile UI development